ngbsn/generic-builder-java/README.md

 If instead of a NestedObject, there is a simple property to be set, GenericObjectBuilder has an overloaded method to accept the simple property as 2nd argument.

+The builder uses a extended BiConsumer functional Interface that catches checked Exceptions and throws RuntimeExceptions.

 # Usage

 ```